corpun logoWorld Corporal Punishment Research

 Here, paddlings must be administered to "the lower posterior only", and students who refuse to submit "will be suspended", with no makeup work allowed.
 However, parents may sign a form requesting exemption from CP.

-The grant application gives detail of the Character Education Probationary Program (CEPP) for students committing too many infractions.
+History 1: The grant application (2014) sets out the Character Education Probationary Program (CEPP) for students committing too many infractions.
 The parents of students in CEPP who fail to make satisfactory progress must either attend a weekly mandatory parent conference or else authorize corporal punishment for the student.

-See also this June 2012 news item (with video clips) about the reintroduction of CP in this district after an earlier abolition.
+History 2: See this June 2012 news item (with video clips) about the reintroduction of CP in this district after an earlier abolition.

 Fouke School District